 Go Against The Flow started as a health awareness initiative, and has become a girl power movement, aimed at celebrating difference and tackling taboos.

-One in 8 teen girls experiences bladder leakage (incontinence).
+One in 8 young women experiences bladder leakage (incontinence).
 It’s that heart-sinking feeling you get when you laugh, sneeze, cough, or you’re waiting in line for the loo… and your bladder decides it hates you, your pelvic ﬂoor throws in the towel and your legs just can’t twist up tight enough.
 It’s the moment you pee a little (or a lot), even though you’re making every effort possible to hold it in.

 Incontinence is something we talk about a lot in Australia — if we’re new mums or senior citizens.
 It’s not something we talk about much if we’re teen girls, because no one really tells us it’s even a thing.
 And because no one tells us it’s a thing, the 1 in 8 of us who have to deal with it every day, deals with it in silence, feeling embarrassed, stressed and like we’re complete weirdos!